spectrocloud/librarium/docs/docs-content/clusters/public-cloud/azure/create-azure-cluster.md

 - An infrastructure cluster profile for Azure.
 Review [Create an Infrastructure Profile](../../../profiles/cluster-profiles/create-cluster-profiles/create-infrastructure-profile.md) for guidance.

+- If you want to use a custom storage accounts or containers, you must create them before you create your cluster.
+All custom storage accounts and containers will be listed on the Cluster config page during the cluster creation process.
+For information about use cases for custom storage, review [Azure Storage](../azure/architecture.md/#azure-storage).

+  If you need help creating a custom storage account or container, check out the [Create a Storage Account](https://learn.microsoft.com/en-us/azure/storage/common/storage-account-create?tabs=azure-portal) guide or the [Manage Blob Containers](https://learn.microsoft.com/en-us/azure/storage/blobs/blob-containers-portal).

 - If you do not provide your own Virtual Network (VNet), Palette creates one for you with compute, network, and storage resources in Azure when it provisions Kubernetes clusters.
 Ensure there is sufficient capacity in the preferred Azure region to create the following resources.
 Note that Palette does not create these resources if you specify an existing VNet.

   - Virtual CPU (vCPU)